 The oldest form of cooking is basically fire-roasting and, specifically, open fire cooking.
 The earliest forms of open-fired cooking would have consisted of placing food ingredients straight into a fire.
 Yep, right into the ashes!
 Some indigenous societies still cook in this way.
 We know from archaeological evidence that humans have been cooking over fires since the Stone Age.

 Suspending foods, especially animal carcasses over a fire using a spit, or green saplings crossed over a fire to form a makeshift platform, are not really that much different than our barbecue grills.
 Fire pits are another early form of fire cooking.
-Today, we still love to cook with fire, of course, we have just become ever more proficient with controlling fire, as our hunter-gatherer ancestors would have become.
+Today, we still love to cook with fire, of course, we have just become ever more proficient in controlling fire, as our hunter-gatherer ancestors would have become.

 An oft-repeated tale about the momentous discovery of roasted meat is Charles Lamb’s story in his “A Dissertation upon Roast Pig.”